Getting started

 Create a channel by connecting your website

-Use Auto Install (Shopify / WordPress) or connect manually with your domain & API keys.
+Use Auto Install (Shopify or WordPress) or connect manually with your domain and API keys.
 No site yet?
 Choose Trafficontent to start posting on a hosted blog.

-Tune your topic keywords, set post frequency, pick hours & days.
-Our scheduler aligns with your audience time-zones.
+Tune your topic keywords, set post frequency, and pick hours and days.
+Our scheduler aligns with your audience time zones.

 Auto-posting begins

-We will generate and publish at your scheduled times.
+We generate and publish at your scheduled times.
 Review results anytime in your dashboard.

 How to Keep Your Content Fresh and Varied

-Since Trafficontent’s AI learns from your keywords and schedule, it naturally gravitates toward the strongest patterns you provide.
-If your keywords or posting frequency are too similar, the system will keep generating content that sounds repetitive — not because it’s “stuck,” but because it’s following your input data too closely.
-Fortunately, you can easily balance consistency with creativity by using a few built-in tools and smart habits.
+Since Trafficontent's AI learns from your keywords and schedule, it naturally gravitates toward the strongest patterns you provide.
+If your keywords or posting frequency are too similar, the system will keep generating content that sounds repetitive - not because it is stuck, but because it is following your input data too closely.
+Fortunately, you can balance consistency with creativity by using a few built-in tools and smart habits.

 1. Use the Feature History to Manage Versions

-Right below the Keywords box, you’ll find the new Feature History section.
+Right below the Keywords box, you will find the Feature History section.
 Every time you update your keywords or the system refreshes them, a version snapshot is saved.
 You can flip through previous versions and compare how each one influences your topic flow.

 For example, one version might focus heavily on SEO-related keywords, while another might emphasize content planning or marketing automation.
-Switching between versions occasionally helps space out similar ideas, keeping your publishing calendar more diverse.
-It’s like having multiple content strategies ready to deploy — just choose the one that fits your tone or goals for the week.
+Switching between versions occasionally helps space out similar ideas and keeps your publishing calendar more diverse.
+It is like having multiple content strategies ready to deploy - just choose the one that fits your tone or goals for the week.

-When you notice your blog titles or topics starting to sound familiar, open the Feature History, browse older keyword sets, and pick a variation that explores a slightly different angle.
-This small adjustment can dramatically change the direction of your upcoming posts without you needing to rewrite anything.
+When your blog titles or topics start to sound familiar, open Feature History, browse older keyword sets, and pick a variation that explores a slightly different angle.
+This small adjustment can dramatically change the direction of your upcoming posts without forcing you to rewrite anything.

 2. Broaden or Shift Your Keyword Angles

 To introduce variety, change your keyword category or angle slightly.
-Swap “SEO” for “content strategy,” “copywriting,” or “organic reach.”
-Try longer, more specific phrases such as “building traffic through social sharing” or “content frameworks for new stores.”
-Long-tail keywords tell the AI to look at your topic from a different perspective, helping it discover new entry points while still staying relevant to your niche.
+Swap SEO for content strategy, copywriting, or organic reach.
+Try longer, more specific phrases such as building traffic through social sharing or content frameworks for new stores.
+Long-tail keywords tell the AI to look at your topic from a different perspective while still staying relevant to your niche.

 Refreshing your keyword angles every few weeks keeps the content pipeline dynamic and prevents saturation around a single theme.